Inside former Chelsea ace Atsu's battle against poverty

 Christian Atsu might be in the middle of a relegation dogfight with Newcastle United, but the Ghana international feels his side's Premier League struggles are nothing compared to his family's battle with poverty.

-The former Chelsea man's childhood was beset by money problems and his family's precarious financial situation saw him lose his dad in dramatic fashion.
+The former Chelsea man's childhood was beset by money problems and he lost his dad in tragic circumstances, with the family never learning the cause of death due to a lack of medical attention.

 Growing up in Ada Foah, Atsu honed his skills on the streets before being spotted by scouts from Feyenoord's African football academy.
 He said goodbye to his family, but would never see his father Immanuel again, who fell sick and passed away during his first six months at the academy.